ls1intum/paper-cbe-student-perception-replication-package/README.md

-# CBETool in Action: A Student Perspective on Competency-Based Education at Scale - Replication Package
+# Investigating Student Interaction with Competency-Based CS Education - Replication Package

-This repository contains the complete replication package for the research paper **"CBETool in Action: A Student Perspective on Competency-Based Education at Scale"**.
+This repository contains the complete replication package for the research paper **"Investigating Student Interaction with Competency-Based CS Education"**.
 The package includes anonymized data, analysis pipelines, survey instruments, and all code necessary to reproduce the study's findings.

 ## Repository Structure